-OS migration is very often necessary not only from a security standpoint but also as part of technological developments in software solutions.
+OS migration is very often necessary not only from a security standpoint, but because of technological developments in software solutions are constantly evolving.

 However, many companies wait until the last minute to migrate their desktops to a new version of their operating system.

-Worse still, many organizations have an OS that the publisher no longer supports, such as Windows XP, Windows Vista, and even Windows 7 and Windows 8.1, based on the computer’s processor.
+Worse still, many organisations have an OS that the publisher no longer supports, such as Windows XP, Windows Vista, and even Windows 7 and Windows 8.1, based on the computer’s processor.

 Many factors necessitate OS migration of desktops.